 Dawkins in correct: How can the record of Adam and Eve have any moral authority if it is not historically true?
 If it didn’t happen it is a fairy tale, and cannot be the basis for right and wrong, and cannot be used to define and enforce lawful behaviour.

 Dawkins’ point is a particular challenge to so-called evangelicals who claim the creation/evolution debate is not a salvation issue.
 Genesis 3 clearly tells us how sin came into the world, how God judged it and set in place the plan of salvation.
-The serpent deceived Eve into eating the fruit of the Tree of Knowledge, which God had forbidden them to eat, and she then gave some to Adam, who also ate.
+The serpent deceived Eve into eating the fruit of the Tree of Knowledge of Good and Evil, which God had forbidden them to eat, and she then gave some to Adam, who also ate.
 God then judged the serpent, promised a Saviour who would defeat Satan, but suffer in the process, and God then judged Adam and Eve.
 God’s judgement included spiritual and physical death.
 This is another flat contradiction of evolution, which is a process of death and struggle that supposedly happened for millions of years before man came into the world.

 The Apostle Paul makes it the clear that sin and salvation are firmly based on Genesis 2 and 3 being the real history of human origins.
 He wrote: “Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned, … For if by the one man’s offense many died, much more the grace of God and the gift by the grace of the one Man, Jesus Christ, abounded to many.”
 (Romans 5: 12,15 NKJV)